What is a KMS?

 Coordinator Station

-When bumping a ticket from a coordinator station, the following occurs:
+If a ticket is bumped from a coordinator station, the following will occur.

 Expeditor (Expo) Station

-When bumping a ticket from an expeditor station:
+When bumping a ticket from an expeditor station, the following occurs:

 - Removes ticket from production station.